SeiryuZ/HemeWeb/proposal/README.md

 This computational setup allows some complex computation, usually a scientific computation simulation, to be done in a high performing fashion that traditional consumer desktop computers cannot achieve.
-However acquiring access to this computation resources are not easy, nor cheap, i.e, you have to be member of a university, government institute, licensed, or build your own cluster.
+However, acquiring access to this computation resources are neither easy, nor cheap.
+To acquire access to these resources, you have to be member of a university, government institute, scientists group, or alternatively, build your own cluster.

 In scientific community, especially in scientific computation, researchers utilize these infrastructures for their research.
 For example, HemeLB that utilize Cray XT3 MPP TerraGrid Machine located on Pittsburgh, and Cray XT4 at University of Edinburgh[1].
-These infrastructures, unfortunately often not available to most people or unfeasible to replicate.
-Moreover, complex setup process and toolings needed further discourage people from replicating computations from these researches.
+These infrastructures, unfortunately, are not available to most people or unfeasible to replicate.
+Moreover, complex setup process, configuration and toolings further discourage people from replicating computations from these researches.

 Galaxy[2], a web-based reproducible research platform is developed to